-For over two decades, Clay Rivers has communicated stories as a writer, art director, and performer; and his varied professional experience givse him a well-rounded base from which to draw.
-Clay is keenly aware that in order for a message to resonate with its intended audience, it must connect with both the head and heart.
+For over two decades, Clay Rivers has communicated stories as a writer, artist, and actor.
+His varied professional experience gives him a a well-rounded base from which to draw.
+Clay is keenly aware that in order for a message to resonate with its intended audience it must first connect with both the head and heart.
 And the most lasting connections always begin with a compelling story.

-As an art director for Walt Disney World Resort Design and The Disney University, The Disney Stores, Disney Imagineering, and Disney Consumer Products, Clay’s aesthetic is rooted in the classics with a touch of whimsy that sidesteps trite and trendy, and zeroes in on relevance.
+As a former award-winning art director for Walt Disney World Resort Design and The Disney University, The Disney Stores, Disney imagineering, and Disney Consumer Products, Clay’s aesthetic is rooted in the classics with a touch of whimsy that sidesteps trite and trendy, and zeroes in on relevance.

-Clay has appeared in countless Walt Disney World productions, the beloved Radio City Christmas Spectacular, and numerous television and film appearances.
-True to form, his offerings are consistent and authentic interpretations of his director’s visions.
+Clay has appeared in countless Walt Disney World productions, numerous television and film appearances, and the beloved Radio City Christmas Spectacular.
+True to form, his offerings have been consistent and authentic interpretations of his directors’ visions.

 His latest novel Christmas Is will be available in print at Amazon for $12.99, and also for Kindle, Nook, and iPad for $9.99.